theodorismeko/demo.restapi/README.md

 # Match Betting REST API

-A Spring Boot REST API for managing sports matches and betting odds with comprehensive CRUD operations, OpenAPI documentation, and PostgreSQL integration.
+A comprehensive Spring Boot REST API for managing sports matches and betting odds with modern development practices, and test coverage.

 ## 🚀 Features